Chicken tacos are even more delicious when made with homemade taco seasoning. These are tasty and a perfect family friendly meal.

 As I mentioned on Monday, we love Mexican food over here.
-We make chicken or turkey tacos at least once a month.
+We make turkey or chicken tacos at least once a month.
 Since we do have to avoid certain foods, it is difficult to buy a premade seasoning mix, because a lot of them contain hidden gluten, or in some cases, even dairy.
-So I make my own, and it is so easy, and it’s cheaper, too!
+So I make my own taco seasoning, which is easy to do, and it’s cheaper, too!

-You can adapt this recipe to fit your spice level.
+You can adapt this chicken taco mix recipe to fit your spice level.
 Add just about anything you want, chili powder, a little sugar, onion powder, etc. Don’t be afraid to experiment!

 Chicken Tacos with Homemade Taco Seasoning